foundriesio/docs/source/iotfoundry/index.rst

 End-to-end Demonstration Systems
 ================================

-In order to provide fully-connected end-to-end IoT Platforms, we have created the IoT Foundry.
-The IoT Foundry is comprised of Cloud data and device management systems, a Basic IoT Gateway based on the Linux microPlatform and Devices running the appropriate protocols for communicating to the Cloud systems running Zephyr microPlatform software.
-We continuously test, maintain and keep syncronization with the upstream projects the entire demo systems.
+The IoT Foundry provides IoT platform demonstration systems with end-to-end connectivity.
+It is comprised of:

+- Containers for cloud data and device management systems,
+- a Basic IoT Gateway based on the :ref:`linux-top`, and
+- demonstration apps based on the :ref:`zephyr-top`, which support cloud data and device management systems, and connect to the cloud through the gateway.

+We continuously test and maintain these systems, and keep them synchronized with the upstream projects they depend on.

 The two end-to-end demonstration systems we currently support are: